Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 Following steps are meant to be run on the Smithsonian Institution HPC (Hydra).
 For more information on how to submit jobs to the Hydra cluster see the instructions [here](https://github.com/SmithsonianWorkshops/Hydra-workshop).

 ### 1. Count raw reads
 * This script reads fastq files in gzip format and counts 1/4 of lines as a number of raw reads per file.
 Use gzcat or zcat based on the Linux distro (gzcat works fine in macOS).
 Summary of the reads will be written to the `tab-delimited` txt file.
-If you have paired-end data, (R2 files), numbers will be the same with the R1.

    ```
    for f in *R1*_.fastq.gz; do
       zcat "$f" | awk -v fn="$f" -v OFS='\t' 'END{print fn, int(NR/4)}'